ASAG-ISCAS/PyBDR/README.md

 ## Acknowledgement

-This tool has been developed with reference to models used in tools such as Flow*, CORA and other reachable set calculation tools.
+This tool has been developed with reference to models in tools such as Flow*, CORA and other reachable set calculation tools.